Productions especially for children and teenagers

 Age recommendation: 7th to 12th/13th grade (depending on the work)

 Margarete Krenn-Arnold email@example.com

 Performances from our participative productions

-Impressions from our past projects:
+Impressions from our past participatory play developments:

 What is special about an opera production?
 Or what distinguishes the movement language of a choreography?
 In pre- or post-production theater workshops, students creatively explore the plot, themes, music or dance aesthetics of an opera or ballet and get to know the work in question even more deeply through staged play, joint music-making and improvisation.

 The theater pedagogical workshops can be flexibly adapted to the knowledge level of the school class in exchange with the teacher.
 A workshop can be booked free of charge in connection with the booking of a performance visit and lasts 90 minutes.
 It takes place either live in the school or digitally.

 During a guided tour of the Vienna State Opera, schoolchildren learn many things that are otherwise hidden from evening opera-goers.
 During this 40-minute tour, they learn a lot of interesting facts about the history of the building, its architecture and the opera business.
 From the foyer, the tour continues via the grand staircase through the state rooms (Tea Salon, Marble Hall, Schwindfoyer, Gustav Mahler Hall) to the auditorium (with a view of the stage).

 Rehearsals at an opera house are particularly exciting: individual scenes are worked on with the utmost concentration, processes are analyzed and examined, and a contemporary visual, movement and musical language is developed together.
 Singers, instrumentalists, the conductor and the directing team approach the work from a variety of directions in order to find a meaningful interpretation.
 In short, the upcoming performance is being created!